Skip to main content

 Save the results to this file (or set

---transaction Execute SQL queries in a transaction (default is
+--transaction Execute SQL queries in a transaction (or set

 Example jobs